Last Updated on

 To maintain accuracy, the scope was designed to lock the external turrets.
 And it can withstand all weather conditions, making it fog-proof and waterproof.
 The weaver rail rings provide stability, and the recoil proof performance is credited to aluminum.

 Unfortunately, the device doesn’t sight in.
 This was a huge problem and the reason we placed it second on this list.
+However, for the money, this is the best scope for 17 HMR rifles available this year.

 The Hawke Vantage IR 4-12×40 AO Riflescope is ridiculously expensive, but better than decent.
 And that’s what we love about it.
 The glass used in this aircraft-grade aluminum construction is not just good, but great.
 It’s FMC (fully multi-coated), so you know it has what it takes to deliver an incredible edge-to-edge clarity even in a low light condition.